Settings and account access

 - Whether you have tested this issue with no browser extensions (if applicable)

-If you do not know your browser information, you can use a tool like mybrowser.fyi to find the correct details.
+If you do not know your browser information, you can go to the browser settings or the About page to find these details.

 With the information you provide, we'll try to diagnose the issue and provide tips that help you produce the desired behavior.
 Thanks in advance for providing as much information as you can!